TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 ```

-Before running this blindly, you need to _**change the File-Path**_ so that the file is actually saved, where you want it to be saved.
+Before you run this blindly, you need to _**change the file path**_ so that the file is actually stored where you want it.

 ## A process is not in the definitions.
-Why?
+Why not?
 This can happen.
-In order for me to generate information about a process, I do need to have it installed.
+In order for me to generate information about a process, I need to have it installed.
-This not only trashes my PI installation, this would also overfill the definitions with useless processes over time.
+Not only would this trash up my PI installation, it would also over time fill the definitions with useless processes.
 If you want a very specific process to be part of the definitions, you can fork the repository and make a PR (pull request).
-I'll review it and if it fits, approve it.
+I'll look at it, and if it fits, I'll approve it.

-## How can I help to improve the parser/generator for the definitions?
+## How can I help improve the parser/generator for the definitions?
-The JSON-File is pretty final.
-There wont be any changes soon.
+The JSON file is pretty final.
+There will be no changes to this in the near future.
-The parser for this very file (which also generates the definitions) is currently private.
+The parser for that file (which also generates the definitions) is currently private.
-If you're really interested in helping me improving this, you might want to know following things:
+If you're really interested in helping me improve it, you might want to know the following:
-It's written is C#, if you cannot code in C#, you might not be able to help.
+It's written in C#, so if you can't code in C#, you might not be able to help.

-**I might port the parser to JS at some point**.
+**I may port the parser to JavaScript at some point.**
-This would allow me to actually include a script in PI which then completely generates a TS-environment on a click.
+This would allow me to actually include a script in PI that would generate a complete TypeScript environment in one click.
-But for that to come reality I definitely need to make the parser work like intended.
+But for that to become a reality, I definitely need to get the parser to work as intended.